 STEPS TO CLEAN THE POOL AFTER WINTER

-1. NEVER MAKE THE MISTAKE OF EMPTYING YOUR POOL
+1. NEVER MAKE THE MISTAKE OF DRAINING YOUR POOL

 This is very important as emptying the pool in a high-water table can lead to losing the pool altogether as the pool will pop out of the ground.